komecodes/sendFreight/readme.md

 Got the icons on the page and positioned them as well, and then, came the colors, border, border-radius, font and all the other beauty!

+### Currently fixing

+I have been able to add an active class which changes the color of the svg icon to white after a click event but it is working only on double click.
+I am trying to fix that.

 -------------------

 Written by [@komecodes](https://github.com/komecodes/)